RebecaApostu/covidsite/content/posts/2020-09-15-Timeline/index.md

 ### 2. Adding cancellations data

-Next, the main bookings dataset has been sampled to include the bookings marked as 'cancelled'.
+Next, the main bookings dataset has been sampled to only include the bookings marked as 'cancelled'.
 The data was then crossed with the official news collected and set on the same timeline.

 ![](images/screenshot-2020-09-19-at-21.49.07.png "Timeline of News versus Cancellations")